Amazon Timestream for LiveAnalytics vs Elasticsearch

 Amazon Timestream for LiveAnalytics Overview

-Amazon Timestream for LiveAnalytics is a fully managed, serverless time series database service developed by Amazon Web Services (AWS).
+Timestream for LiveAnalytics is a fully managed, serverless time series database service developed by AWS.
 Launched in 2020, Amazon Timestream for LiveAnalytics is designed specifically for handling time series data, making it an ideal choice for IoT, monitoring, and analytics applications that require high ingestion rates, efficient storage, and fast querying capabilities.
-As a part of the AWS ecosystem, Timestream seamlessly integrates with other AWS services, simplifying the process of building and deploying time series applications in the cloud.
+As a part of the AWS ecosystem, Timestream for LiveAnalytics easily integrates with other AWS services, simplifying the process of building and deploying time series applications in the cloud.
+AWS also offers Timestream for InfluxDB which is a managed version of InfluxDB that is compatible with InfluxDB 2.x APIs and released in partnership with InfluxData.

 Elasticsearch Overview